-If you’re interested I suggest you start at the original “A thermostat Weekend” entry (there is also a very slight update at “The Thermostat Revisited”) Right now, I’ve been making use of my ESP-GO code for the ESP (BitBucket) to form the base of a wall “guest-level control” as I have all the remote control we need in the Dashboard Thermostat – on my Android phone (or PC).
+If you’re interested I suggest you start at the original “A thermostat Weekend” entry (there is also a very slight update at “The Thermostat Revisited”) Right now, I’m still making use of my ESP-GO code for the ESP (BitBucket) to form the base of a wall “guest-level control” as I have all the remote control we need in the Dashboard Thermostat – on my Android phone (or PC).

-And here it is, above, the first prototype of the guest control complete with temperature display, set-temperature control and time.
+And here it is, above, the first fully site-tested version of the guest control complete with temperature display, set-temperature control and time.
 I’m using existing ESP-GO code along with some new Nose-Red programming shown in the flow link above.
 You can see that there are two buttons on wires and there is a DHT22 sensor (the original featured a DS18B20 sensor).
 This then uses an inexpensive 320*240 ILI9340/9341 display.
 CS on the display board is grounded.

-Here is a typical link for the ILI9341 displays… 2.8" 240x320 SPI TFT LCD
+Here is a typical link for the ILI9341 displays… 2.8″ 240×320 SPI TFT LCD

 Originally I used – Mini 1.8 Inch Serial SPI TFT LCD Module Display – Ebay or AliExpress – I’ve used quite a few over time.